mlavi/calmbootcamp/udacity/hce/3/outline.md

       - A blueprint is inherently hybrid
       - Concept: Multiple application profiles
       5. Configure workload capacity choice with blueprint application profiles
-      - Concept: Application Profiles Pill (abbeviated, check if fully moved)[move to course 3]
+      - Concept: Application Profiles Pill (abbreviated, check if fully moved)[move to course 3]
         - Every blueprint has a default profile, it can be thought of a base layer of the blueprint.
           - The default profile was used in the single-VM blueprint, but it was invisible to the user.
           - If needed, the default profile can be renamed for a better description for operators.